 The Maison blanche

->

-> Charles-Edouard Jeanneret (1887-1965), who called himself Le Corbusier, the family name of his grandmother, was a student at l’Ecole d’Art in La Chaux-de-Fonds (1904-1906).
-Afterwards, he opened his own architectural office in February 1912.
+Charles-Edouard Jeanneret (1887-1965), or Le Corbusier, the family name of his grandmother, was a student at l’Ecole d’Art in La Chaux-de-Fonds (1904-1906).
+He started his bureau of architecture in February 1912.

 The Maison blanche was his first project.
 He built the house for his parents, and he lived and worked in the house several years.